Students' views on learning proof in high school geometry: An analytic-inductive approach

 Findings center on classroom routines, the roles of teachers and classmates, as well as on mathematical content.
 Student comparisons between mathematics and English and social studies classes defined listening as a strategy for learning mathematics.
 Students interpreted questions about mathematical content to reflect the classroom context in which they experienced learning mathematics.
 For these students, their understanding of mathematics was inseparable from their understanding of classroom life.

 Proof in geometry was seen as a process--a logical explanation--or a product--a series of steps.
 Proof was not seen as a tool for analyzing conjectures.
 Students did not speak about the meaning of proof.
 Theorems, axioms, definitions and geometry as an axiomatic system had no significance.
 In writing proofs, students saw proofs as textbook exercises with the goal being to complete them quickly.
 Students perceived a partially completed proof as incorrect.
 To be correct, a proof had to be complete.

 The results argue that any research which focuses on learning must bring to the forefront the context in which the learning takes place.
 One cannot understand the former without investigating the latter.
 They further suggest that mathematics classrooms must change if students are to learn to think mathematically because teachers and classroom routines strongly influence students' beliefs about mathematics.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Tinto, Patricia Price, "Students' views on learning proof in high school geometry: An analytic-inductive approach" (1990).
 Teaching and Leadership - Dissertations.
-Paper 160.
+160.